oelin/flare-specification/specification.md

 * Stream names MUST be unique.
 * Chunk URLs SHOULD be unique.
-* Chunk URLs SHOULD conform to [RFC-1738](https://www.rfc-editor.org/rfc/rfc1738).
-* Chunk URLs MUST use the HTTP(s) scheme.
+* Chunk URLs MUST use HTTP or HTTPS.

 ### 1.2.
 Semantics

-Each chunk MUST be independent such that it can be downloaded without reference to any other chunk (in any stream).

-Stream headers are arbitrary objects.
-Their semantics SHOULD be decided by the client.
+Stream headers SHOULD be interpreted by the client.